mmcloughlin/verus-analyzer/crates/ide-assists/src/verus_tactic_api_doc.md

 `AST` wraps `SyntaxNode` to make it easier to work with by defining CST as a wrapper.
 Note that these definitions are auto-generated from `syntax/rust.ungram`.
 This "ungrammar" file contains basic definitions concisely.
 It is very useful to see `syntax/rust.ungram` when working at CST level.

-To get the underlying `SyntaxNode` of an AST node, use the `syntax` function, which is implemented by all AST nodes.

 For example, in `rust.ungram`, `Fn` is defined as the following:

 ```